LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 ## What if I am a veteran in another language and want to delve into C++?

-If you are already a proficient programmer in some other languages, and want to delve into C++, you will have a faster pace journey than other learners.
+If you are already a proficient programmer in some other languages and want to delve into C++, you will have a faster pace journey than other learners.

 As for book recommendations,